Grange Farm & Albert Bakery

 A later tenant of Grange Farm Cottages was the Craig family who moved there from nearby Smith St sometime between 1911 and 1915.
 The family consisted of Edward James Graig and his wife, Sarah Ann England née Henson with stepdaughter Elizabeth England, sons James, George, Edward, John, Joseph and Henry and nephews Thomas Henson and Leonard England.

 By 1939 the tenant farmer at Grange Farm was the widowed Thomas Cross and the residents of Grange Farm Cottages were the widowed Margaret Taylor (b.
 24 Jan 1868) and another person whose identity is unknown.
+However, the 1911 census shows that Thomas Cross was not initially a farmer.
+At this time he was resident on Princess St, Ashton-under-Lyne, with his wife and son, employed in the cotton industry.

 Thomas Cross was born at Ashton-under-Lyne on the 17 Oct 1878 to James Cross (b.
 21 Jul 1852 at Blackburn) and Rachel Eastwood (b. at Meltham near Huddersfield, 1842).
 He married Edith Mary Stock at St Michael’s Church, Ashton-under-Lyne, in 1899.
 The couple had two children, James (b. at Ashton-under-Lyne, 1899) and Harry (b. at Mossley, 23 Mar 1904) but James died at Ashton-under-Lyne in 1900.
 Edith Mary Cross, died at Ashton-under-Lyne in 1933, aged 54 years.
 Harry Cross married Helena Gledhill at Albion United Reformed Church, Ashton-under-Lyne, in 1928.